-- Preview Email Newsletter

 A University of Southampton study has revealed an intriguing new clue in the mystery of what triggers periods of very intense, brightly coloured activity during displays of both the southern and northern lights.

-Known as 'a magnetospheric substorm', this awe-inspiring phenomena, which blankets the-night-sky in green more PR
+Known as 'a magnetospheric substorm', this awe-inspiring phenomena, which blankets the-night-sky in green and purple, is almost always preceded by what spac more PR

 University of the Witwatersrand: Breaking the Heart's Barrier to Solve Drug-resistant TB (10)